sbb-design-systems/sbb-angular/src/journey-maps-wc/getting-started.md

 Don't replace the whole template node.
 Just update its content.
 Because internally we are using an [MutationObserver](https://developer.mozilla.org/de/docs/Web/API/MutationObserver) to watch for changes.

-### Run a showcase app using the Web Component on your local machine
+### Run the documentation app using the Web Component on your local machine

 If you check out this project from GitHub, You can get a simple example of the Web Component up and running on your local machine by running `JM_API_KEY=<YOUR-API-KEY> yarn start:journey-maps-wc`.